ubaldot/vim9-conversion-aid/README.md

 * It won't fix string concatenation if `.` does not have a leading and a trailer white-space,
+* Functions with variables arguments won't be fixed,
+* It won't remove `eval`,
 * Lambda expressions will not be fixed,
-* Vim9 semantics updates and datatypes shall be handled manually.
+* Vim9 syntax/semantics updates and datatypes shall be handled manually.
 * But there is certainly more.
 If you find some, please open an issue or send a PR.